The public comment period ended July 21 on a request by Hyland Landfill to increase its waste acceptance rate by 49%

 At the Chemung County Landfill, operated by Casella under a lease, after DEC approved the disposal of Marcellus Shale drill cuttings in 2011, Casella diverted most of the county's waste to other landfills it operates in order to devote the maximum of the landfill's permitted space to Marcellus Shale wastes.
 Accordingly, Allegany County citizens are conerned that the reason for the current request to increase waste is to take even greater volumes of such wastes.

 If the landfill's contents become progressively more radioactive, including radionuclides like Radium-226 which are soluble in water, the landfill's leachate may also become more radioactive over time.
 The principle facility receiving Hyland's leachate is the Wellsville public water treatment plant, but that plant cannot remove radioactivity, and it discharges its treated wastewater to the Genesee River.

 If substantial volumes of NORM accumulate in the landfill, radon emissions may harm local residents.

 There may also be documents referred to in the application and other supporting materials citizens need to look at in order to understand how DEC arrived at its conclusions, but these documents are not readily available.
-In that case, the documents should be identified in a comment letter requesting additional time to comments.
+In that case, the documents should be identified in a comment letter requesting additional time to obtain the documents and comment on them.
 This is in addition to supporting materials or considerations that are not referred to in the application but perhaps should be.

-No public hearing is scheduled to allow the public to express their concerns to DEC.
+As of December, 2014, DEC has not responded to comments.
+No public hearing was scheduled to allow the public to express their concerns to DEC.
 However, if the number and substance of public comments are significant, DEC is authorized to hold a public hearing.

 The documents listed below are available by clicking on the associated highlighted link.
 These do not exhaust the supporting information DEC is relying on to approve Hyland's request, but they should be helpful in understanding the request and DEC's approach to permitting it.